golemfactory/ray-on-golem/preview_tasks/pre-alpha-2-preview-task.md

 ### Acceptance criteria

-At the end, we would like a code that finds the word: `golem`, represented by the hash: `4c5cddb7859b93eebf26c551518c021a31fa0013b2c03afa5b541cbc8bd079a6` in 10 minutes, using Ray on Golem.
+In the end, we would like a code that finds the word: `golem`, represented by the hash: `4c5cddb7859b93eebf26c551518c021a31fa0013b2c03afa5b541cbc8bd079a6` in 10 minutes, using Ray on Golem.
 The 10-minute criterion is not critical - the main point is for you to think of ways to optimize the time it takes the Ray on Golem cluster to find the solution.

 Please don't hesitate to talk to us on `#Ray on Golem` - we would love to see what you struggle with.